ArminJo/ServoEasing/README.md

 ## ContinuousRotatingServo example
 Example for using the servoEasing library to create speed ramps for a continuous rotating servo.
 This example rely on your servos stop value being **exacly 1500 microseconds**.
 If the stop value of your servo is NOT exactly 1500 microseconds, you must modify the `MICROSECONDS_FOR_ROTATING_SERVO_STOP` value in the library file *ServoEasing.h*.

+## LightweightServoExample example
+This example moves 2 servos attached at pin 9 and 10 using the LightweightServo library for ATmega328*.

 ## CatMover example
 Demo of using two servos in a pan tilt housing to move a laser pointer.